isomerpages/moe-presbyterianhigh/_academic-departments/English Language and Literature.md

 Our Literature students participate in the National Schools Literature Festival (NSLF) annually.
 Through NSLF, students are enthused and inspired to read Literature; develop confidence in articulating their opinions and viewpoints in public; and gain fresh perspectives of the literary text they are reading.

 ![](/images/eng3.jpg)

+**Our approach**

+Our approach to the teaching of English Language and Literature aims at making learning joyful and relevant for students.

+In the acquisition of listening, reading, speaking and writing skills, students are exposed to a wide range of texts i.e. audio, images, multimodal.
+We strive to develop students into multiliterate individuals who possess the necessary skills to navigate the world beyond school.
+Students are given opportunities to showcase what they have learnt and at the same time, collaborate with one another on multimodal projects.
+In the collaborative process, students learn how to manage differences, work towards shared objectives and see the project to completion.